Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 After the root prompt displays, run the following commands to run the design:
 ```
 cd /mnt/sd-mmcblk0p1
-./lenet_xrt.elf a.xclbin
+./lenet_aie_xrt.elf a.xclbin
 ```

-The `lenet_xrt.elf` should execute, and after a few minutes, you should see the output with *TEST PASSED* on the console.
+The `lenet_aie_xrt.elf` should execute, and after a few minutes, you should see the output with *TEST PASSED* on the console.
 When this is shown, run the following keyboard command to exit the QEMU instance:

 ```
 #To exit QEMU Simulation